Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 -----
 ### **Overview**

-The SCM Deveoper's kit provides all the hardware and software components required to evaluate the Zymbit Secure Compute Module.
+The SCM Developer's kit provides all the hardware and software components required to evaluate the Zymbit Secure Compute Module.
 For up to date information on known issues, please refer to [SCM Beta Release Notes](../../../troubleshooting/scm/).

 {{% callout notice %}}
 All necessary Zymbit software has been pre-installed.
 No further installation is necessary.
 The pre-installed image is encrypted and cannot be replaced via `rpiboot` in the field.
 Please contact support@zymbit.com for assistance.